freedomtowin/kernelml/README.md

  ```

 The formula creates a Z-score using the last 10 parameters and the best parameter.
 If the Z-score for all the parameters is less than 1, then the algorithm can be said to have converged.
 This convergence solution works well when there is a theoretical best parameter set.

+Another possible solution is to stop the realization when the the % change between cycles is less than a threshold.
+See `min_loss_per_change`.

 ### Override Random Sampling Functions <a name="simulationdefaults"></a>